mosip/documentation/docs/Registration-Client-Setup.md

    - Physical machine with TPM 2.0 facility.
    - Windows OS [10 v]

-## Application Prerequisites
+## Application prerequisites

-   Before running the 'Registration client' application, following prerequisites to be completed.
+**Before running the 'Registration client' application, following prerequisites to be completed:**

    - Before building the 'registration-services' module, all the external [dependent services](#dependent-services-) URLs should be configured in the **'spring.properties'** and **'mosip-application.properties'** files.
    - [Property file](#property-file-) - **[spring.properties]** should be updated with right environment [env] and other detail.